osnr/rpi-bitbang-ethernet/README.md

 2. Connect the other end of the cable to your Ethernet switch (or to a computer directly -- the link says you should crossover and use pins 3 and 6 in this case, but I haven't found that to be necessary with modern hardware.
-Pins 1 and 2 seem fine these days).
+Pins 1 and 2 seem fine).

 3. Get a microSD card and format it to FAT.
 Copy the firmware [`start4.elf`](https://github.com/raspberrypi/firmware/blob/master/boot/start4.elf) to the root of the SD card.
-(I think this is the [only](https://www.raspberrypi.org/documentation/configuration/boot_folder.md) file, other than your binary, that you need on the card on the Pi 4 these days, unless you want to use JTAG or get more RAM or clock speed or something.)
+(I think this is the [only](https://www.raspberrypi.org/documentation/configuration/boot_folder.md) file, other than our binary, that you need on the card on the Pi 4, unless you want to use JTAG or get more RAM or clock speed or something.)

 4. Edit `rpi-bitbang-ethernet.c` and put your computer's IP address and MAC address in.